 Improving the Way Developers and Planners Assess Parking Demand

-Click the buttons below to view the press release and memorandum for our most recent Phase 4 parking utilization study.
+Click the buttons below to view the press release for the Phase 5 Salem study and successful City Council vote, as well as media coverage from the Boston Globe and project background from the Imagine Salem initiative.
 The website sections that follow further detail MAPC's findings from previous phases of Perfect Fit Parking research.

 Phases 1 and 2 examined overnight residential parking data from nearly 200 multi-family buildings in Boston's Inner Core municipalities between 2015 and 2019